Doc Edwards: Minor league playing career (1958 to 1961)

-After a tour of duty in the United States Navy in 1956-1957, where he earned his nickname "Doc" as a Navy Corpsman, the 21-year-old signed a minor league contract with the Cleveland Indians in 1958.
-He was signed by Indians' scout and future Baseball Hall of Famer Ralph Kiner.
-The Indians assigned him to their Class D affiliate in Nebraska, where he batted .359 and helped lead the North Platte Indians to the Nebraska State League pennant.
-Over the next three seasons, Edwards continued to produce at the plate as he progressed up the Indians farm system, batting .337, .279, and .331 for the Selma Cloverleafs, Burlington Indians, and the Salt Lake City Bees respectively, before earning his call up to the major league club in 1962.
+Edwards played his first four professional seasons solely in MiLB, as a catcher.
+In 1958, the Indians assigned him to their short season Class D affiliate in Nebraska, where he batted .359 in 42 games, and helped lead the North Platte Indians to the Nebraska State League pennant.
+Over the next three seasons, Edwards continued to produce as a hitter, progressing up the Indians farm system, batting .337, .279, and .331 for the Selma Cloverleafs (Class D/Alabama-Florida League), Alamance Indians (Class B/Carolina League), and the Salt Lake City Bees (Triple-A/Pacific Coast League) respectively, before earning his call up to the major league club in 1962.
+He had a .990 fielding percentage as a catcher for the Bees, and his .331 batting average was second in the Pacific Coast League in 1961.